jbranch2496/MATLAB-Mini-Projects/README.md

 # MATLAB-Mini-Projects
-Various small projects using MATLAB R2022A
+Project code for various small projects using MATLAB R2022A